Collecting Woodstock '69 Music Festival Memorabilia

 Woodstock Magazines & Publications

-There are some special edition magazines and publications published specifically for the Woodstock event.
-The most important aspect in determining an original is the publication date.
+There are some special edition magazines and published specifically for the Woodstock event.
+The most important aspect of determining an original is the publication date.
 Since the event took place in August of 1969, the publishing should reflect a 1969 or 1970 date.
 Reproductions or reprints of these magazines have later dates or none at all.
 Collectors will find value in the condition, which is always a consideration.
+Woodstock publications

 Woodstock Festival Poster